bsiranosian/tango/README.md

     This script calculates Tetranucleotide Usage Deviation (TUD) for multiple phage genomes.
 Originally it could only do 4-mers, but has now been generalized to all nucleotide lengths.
-The defualt function of this script is to save a nexus distance file that can be used for tree buliding with splitstree and other programs.
-Be aware that the nexus format is picky about special characters in the names of dataa, like parenthases.
+The default function of this script is to save a nexus distance file that can be used for tree building with splitstree and other programs.
+Be aware that the nexus format is picky about special characters in the names of data, like parentheses.
 If you want to specify a cluster as part of the name, use a dash (ie "Dante-F1") The only required inputs are the location of a configuration file and location to save the resulting nexus distance file.
 The configuration file is a comma separated